Consultations - Licensing Act 2003

 • 08:00hrs - 00:30hrs (of the following morning) Friday & Saturday

-The application is seeking to vary the existing licence to:
+The application sought to vary the existing licence to:

 • Extend the standard hours for licensable activity to: